Kanab, Utah: Transportation

 Kanab is served by the Kanab Municipal Airport, a general aviation facility.
+U.S. Route 89 (US 89) passes through the city and U.S. Route 89A within Utah is entirely within the city limits and has its northern terminus at US 89.

+National Park Express provides bus service from Kanab to St. George and Las Vegas.

 Jackson Flat Reservoir

 In 2010, construction began on the Jackson Flat Reservoir under the direction of the Kane County Water Conservancy District.
 The reservoir had been in various stages of planning for 19 years.
 Completion of the reservoir took two years of construction, and one year of filling.
 The dam structure is composed of 800,000 yards of clay, dirt, and rock.
-The project was supervised by four engineering firms including the Utah State Engineer of Dam Safety, and the Army Corps of Engineers.
+The project was supervised by four engineering firms, including the Utah state engineer of Dam Safety and the Army Corps of Engineers.
 The 4,228 acre-feet reservoir is an off-stream site fed by a 24-inch pipe capable of transferring 23 acre-feet of water per day.
 The average depth of the reservoir is 28 ft, with a conservation pool that will sustain a 400 acre-foot pool of water.
 In April 2015, the reservoir reached 3,000 acre-feet of water.
-Water volumes vary throughout the year as reserves are tapped during summer months to supplement local irrigation needs, and are then refilled during the winter season based on annual rainfall.
+Water volumes vary throughout the year as reserves are tapped during summer to supplement local irrigation needs, and are then refilled during the winter based on annual rainfall.
 The reservoir is located directly south of Kanab, east of the municipal airport, and is visible from Highway 89A.

-During planning and construction, crews discovered ten sites of prehistoric Anasazi ruins, including human remains.
-Sites which would be below the water line were fully excavated and remains turned over to the local Paiute tribe for proper care and burial ceremonies.
-Sites above the projected water line remain un-excavated.
+During planning and construction, crews discovered 10 sites of prehistoric Anasazi ruins, including human remains.
+Sites that would be below the water line were fully excavated and remains turned over to the local Paiute tribe for proper care and burial ceremonies.
+Sites above the projected water line remain unexcavated.

 The Jackson Flat Reservoir has been stocked with trout, catfish, and bluegill fish varieties.
-The site supports non-motorized boating, fishing and swimming.
+The site supports nonmotorized boating, fishing, swimming, concerts, and stargazing.